The Industry Supply Function and the Long-Run Competitive Equilibrium with Heterogeneous Firms: Model and illustrative example

 In the special case where there is a single type, $\theta_{L}=\theta_{H}$, the standard textbook results hold: The industry supply function is horizontal at the price that equals the minimum of the average cost function (all firms have the same cost function), each firm makes zero profits, and aggregate surplus is maximized in an LRCE (irrespective of the value of the discount factor $\delta$).
 Alternatively, we can interpret the standard textbook model as a case where firms are of different types but know their types before entering the market.
 In that case, only firms of type $\theta_{L}$ will operate in the market in an LRCE.

 $\textsc{beyond the simple example.}$ We extend the logic in the example in several directions.
 First, marginal costs may differ by type.
 We will tackle this case by expressing the average cost function in terms of price, not quantity.
+To anticipate how things would change, consider the more general case where the optimal quantity may differ by type due to different marginal costs.
+Equation (\ref{eq:p=00003DAC^e}) becomes

+Since $q(p^{e},\theta_{L})\neq q(p^{e},\theta_{H})$, it follows that the RHS of (\ref{eq:diffMC}) is no longer the average of the average costs, as it was in expression (\ref{eq:p=00003DAC^e}).
+But one could still think of it as a type of average cost function where the argument is price and not quantity.
+To see this point, note that the numerator of the RHS is a weighted cost function; denote it by $\bar{C}$.
+Also, the denominator is a weighted quantity; denote it by $\bar{q}$.
+Letting $\bar{AC}=\bar{C}/\bar{q}$ denote the average weighted cost function, it follows that (\ref{eq:diffMC}) can be rewritten as $p^{e}=\bar{AC}(p^{e})$.
+Together with the fact that firms choose quantities to equate price to marginal cost, one can use simple algebra to show that the equilibrium price $p^{e}$ minimizes the $\bar{AC}$ curve.\footnote{This is true because the condition for minimization of $\bar{AC}$ is $\bar{C}'(p)/\bar{q}'(p)=\bar{AC}(p)$ and the fact that $p=dc(q,\theta)/dq$ for all types implies that $\bar{C}'(p)/\bar{q}'(p)=p$.} In the next section, we will show that this is true in more general cases.

-Second, types may be non-permanent.
+The second extension we tackle is that types may be non-permanent.
 When types follow a more general Markov process, optimal entry decisions are the solution to a non-trivial dynamic optimization problem.
 We will use results from the theory of bounded linear operators to show that, nevertheless, ex-ante expected profits can still be expressed as the weighted average of the profits of each type.
-Third, there may be a continuum of types.
-In this case, exit decisions will no longer be trivially characterized and we will see, for example, that exit decisions are also inefficient from the perspective of a planner who wants to maximize aggregate equilibrium surplus.
+Third, there may be a continuum of non-permanent types.
+In this case, exit decisions also need to be characterized by solving a dynamic optimization problem.
 Fourth, strictly positive entry costs need to be incorporated into the definition of average cost.